 ~How I got into loop braiding~

 The first loop braid I learned was a five-loop square braid, done with the V-fell braiding method that I teach in this blog.
 That was in 2006, here in California.
-I was taught by someone who had learned it herself in the 1990′s, in a summer camp in the northwest U.S. (Washington state).
-She happened to drop in on a knitting group I was attending regularly, and when the topic of knitted I-cord came up, she mentioned that she knew how to braid I-cord, and showed me how.
+I was taught by a young woman who had learned it herself in the 1990′s, in a summer camp for teens in the northwest U.S. (Washington state).

-That was my first exposure to loop braiding.
-Since then I have met 2 other people who, like my teacher, had learned this V-fell method in Washington state summer camps in the 90′s.
+Since then I have met 2 other people who also learned this V-fell method in Washington state summer camps in the 90′s.
 My guess is that the camp counselor who first brought it into “camp culture” there had learned it directly from an Asian or South American relative, or else learned it while traveling abroad.

 [I recently managed to contact Dana and ask her some questions about how she learned this method.
-She didn't remember anything about the person who taught her at camp, or mention whether she had figured out her 9-loop method on her own, but she did confirm that, when using thumbs to carry loops, she holds them as I do, in "hitchhiking position," pointing upward.]
+She didn't remember anything about the person who taught her at camp, or mention whether she had figured out her 9-loop method on her own, but she did confirm that, when using thumbs to carry loops, she holds them as I do, in "hitchhiking position," always pointing upward.
+As does Europa, the woman I met at Braids 2012 who had learned to loop braid using thumbs in China.]

 It only occurred to me to try braiding with 11 loops a year or more after learning how to braid with 5-9 loops.
 In fact, my first year or so of loop braiding I was highly focused on avoiding braiding with multiple loops on any finger.
-I always tried to translate those few classic braids that required holding more than one loop on a finger (gleaned from fingerloop.org), into the V-fell braiding method or something similar, so I could use my thumbs and not bother with multiple loops on a finger. [see my recent post about fingerloop.org—it's a great online resource for loop braiding.]
+I had found Lois Swales’ and Zoe Kuhn-Williams’ Fingerloop Braiding site fingerloop.org, and I always tried to translate the few classic braids that required holding more than one loop on a finger into some other method that would allow me to use my thumbs instead… (The only reason that it ever occurred to me to try making any braid in a different manner than given in the instructions, was my experience of having learned the same exact square braid by two different methods—Dana’s method, and the method taught on fingerloop.org [V-fell and A-fell, respectively].
+They both produced the same braid—except that Dana’s method allowed using 2 more fingers for holding loops than the classic method did.)

-In the meantime, I came up with ways to make the following classic ‘multiple loop’ braids using only single loops on any digit: Lace Dawns, Piol, the “Hollow Lace of 7″ family of related braids, a close version of the Lace Endented of 8 bows, as well as a 10-loop version of the classic 8-loop Lace Bend Round.
+In the meantime, in avoiding multiple loops, I came up with ways to make the following braids using only single loops on any digit: Lace Dawns, Piol, the “Hollow Lace of 7″ family of related braids, a close version of the Lace Endented of 8 bows, as well as a 10-loop version of the classic 8-loop Lace Bend Round (the Spiral braid).

 On learning to braid with more loops: